overkazaf/ElasticForm/README.md

 ## Develop rules
 1. create your own feature branch and start developing
 2. write your test cases after your codes is done
-3. notice the project master to merge your branch
+3. notice the project owner to merge your branch while finishing your codes